jnhwkim/ban-vqa/README.md

 ```
 $ python3 evaluate.py --task flickr --input saved_models/flickr --epoch 5
 ```
-to evaluate the scores for test split.
+to evaluate the scores for the test split.